 Fortunately, that has been shown not to be the case.
-However, while the exact number of copies produced isn’t known with certainty, surviving records indicate that the potential number of complete examples is probably less than 50, 3 of which are now in the National Photography Collection.
+However, while the exact number of copies produced isn’t known with certainty, surviving records indicate that the potential number of complete examples is probably less than 50, three of which are now in our collection.

 Dwindling sales combined with production problems meant that publication came to a premature halt in April 1846, by which time only six parts, containing a total of 24 plates, had been issued.

 Talbot’s selection of images was eclectic and intended to show photography’s current capability and future potential through a wide range of subjects and applications.
 To accompany each plate there is a short piece of text, written by Talbot in a lively, conversational style, highlighting the particular point he wished to make.

 The Pencil of Nature constituted the first opportunity that most people had of seeing exactly what a photograph looked like.
 Such was the novelty of photography, a paper slip was inserted into copies to remind readers that the plates they were viewing were actual photographs, ‘impressed by the agency of light alone’, rather than engravings.

 Talbot once described the invention of photography as ‘a little bit of magic realised’.
 In 1845, in a similar vein, the Athenaeum, in its review of The Pencil of Nature, described it as ‘a wonderful illustration of modern necromancy’ and wondered at the fact that ‘photography has already enabled us to hand down to future ages a picture of the sunshine of yesterday, or a memorial of the haze of to-day’.